 State Records Office - Search Room

-To view original archival records one must obtain a researcher's ticket from the State Records Office.
+To view original archival records one must obtain a Research Ticket from the State Records Office.
 This involves completing a form, showing proof of identity such as a driver's licence and agreeing to abide by the State Records Office’s Conditions for the Use of Archival Records.
 Researchers' tickets must be produced each time records are requested.
 School students can access microform, photocopy or transcript copies of original records and original archival records under supervision.
 A guide on the use of archives for students has been produced.

 A digital camera and copy stand is available for researchers to make digital copies of records, or researchers may bring their own.
 Oversize material, such as maps and plans may be scanned, to provide a quality copy.

 The State Records Office Search Room is open weekdays 9.30am-4.30pm.
-Researchers should order material in person or by telephone ahead of the required time as retrieval times only occur three times a day.
+Researchers should order material in person or by telephone ahead of the required time as retrieval times only occur two times a day.
 Up to five items will be retrieved at any one time.
 Files and other small items can be used in the Battye Library Reading Room outside Search Room hours by prior arrangement with State Records Office staff.

 Visit Government Archival Records to view a subject list of records which may be of interest to the genealogist.